gigasquid/gigasquid.github.io/source/_posts/2015-08-19-conversations-with-datomic-part-2.markdown

 **Human:** So you don't know anything about the `:dog/favorite-treat` for "Tiny"?

 **Datomic:** At this particular time, I do not have anything to assert about the favorite-treat of Tiny.
 However, I still remember everything about all the facts that you have told me.
 For each transaction that you send me, I have a notion of a point in time like _t0_, _t1_, _t2_.
 I have a complete database value for each one of those points in time.
-In fact, you can look at _all_ of my assertions and retractions that I have learned about using the `d/history` function on the connection.
-It will return back a special database containing all the _datoms_ with an additional field.
+In fact, you can look at _all_ of my assertions and retractions that I have learned about using the `d/history` function on the database value.
+This asks me to expose my history, which is normally hidden in favor of the _present_.
+I will return back a special database containing all the _datoms_ with an additional field.

 **Human:**  What is the additional field?